universetraveller/catena4j/docs/API.md

 CatenaD4J provides both Python and Java APIs for programmatic access to its functionality.
 The Python API is the primary interface for dataset operations, while the Java toolkit provides performance-critical operations through Ant tasks.

+The APIs in the following sections are not the complete list.
+Please see the source code for reference as needed.

 ## Python API

 ### Bootstrap System